 Looking for the action of Lake Union and incredible views?
 If we could capture Lake Union in a bottle, this would be it.
 Wildlife, views, proximity to the city, and of course the water’s peaceful enjoyment makes owning this beautiful houseboat at 1900 Westlake Ave N the best of this lifestyle. $650,000 for one bedroom + sleeping loft, double decks for excellent outdoor gatherings or relaxation.

 We have been selling floating homes for a long time now and the number one question we get from sellers is should we wait until the busy season to sell.
 Seattle is an interesting market because we are busy almost all of the time.
 The slower months for us on Lake union are typically and surprisingly mid July until the end of August.
 In 2020, with the pandemic, people were and still are seriously reevaluating their lives, lifestyles, and who with and where they want to spend their time.
 I have always found the water to be therapeutic so it is not surprise to me that the rest of the world is taking a closer look at floating homes and waterfront options.
-Molly and I sell both and we have helped a lot of people change their lifestyles for the better both before and during the pandemic.
+We sell both and we have helped a lot of people change their lifestyles for the better both before and during the pandemic.
 Even now, coming out of quarantine, there is a stronger interest and the market has never been better to sell your floating home or waterfront property.
 A perfect storm for sellers of these unique and special properties has emerged.

 What do I mean about a perfect storm?
 There are a few factors with floating homes.